matthieu-beteille/redux-data-fx/README.md

 The action 'fetch-some-data' is what we call an effectful action, it updates the state and returns a description of some side effects to run (here an http call).

-As you probably have understood already, if we want to run some side effects we need to return the result of the `fx` function (```from 'redux-data-fx'```) called with your app new state and a data structure describing the side effects you want to perform.
+If we want to run some side effects we need to return the result of the `fx` function called with your app new state and a data structure describing the side effects you want to perform.

 ```javascript
 fx(NewState, Effects)